m4rco-/dorothy2/README.md

         add the following line:
         dorothy  ALL = NOPASSWD: /usr/sbin/tcpdump, /bin/kill

-* If you want to install pcapr on this machine (recommended) install also these packages  (refer to this blog [post](https://github.com/pcapr-local/pcapr-local) for a detailed howto)
+* If you want to install pcapr on this machine (if you want to use dorohy from a MacOSX machine, you have to do it) install also these packages  (refer to this blog [post](https://github.com/pcapr-local/pcapr-local) for a detailed howto).
+However, if you are installing Dorothy into a Linux machine, I recommended you to install pcapr on the same machine where the Dorothy gem was installed.

         #apt-get install ruby1.8 rubygems  tshark zip couchdb